 Baked pumpkin donuts paired with rich chocolate frosting.
 These donuts have the perfect amount of sweetness without over doing it.
 Feel free to dress up with sprinkles for whatever holiday is around the corner!

-It amazes me that these donuts are only 116 calories with the frosting because they are huge and seriously drool worthy.
+It amazes me that these donuts are so low in calories because they are huge and seriously drool worthy.
 They have the most perfect moist cake-like texture with just the right amount of sweetness and spice.
 And the rich chocolate frosting is like the icing on top of the cake!
-Or frosting on top of the donut if you will 😉 but I’ll stop my bad humor while I’m ahead.
+Or frosting on the donut, in this case 😉 But I’ll stop my bad humor while I’m ahead.
 In all seriousness though, the richness of the frosting balances out the more neutral-flavored donuts absolutely perfectly.

 - Canned pumpkin

 - Egg whites

 - Baking essentials – baking powder, vanilla extract, cinnamon, pumpkin pie spice, salt.

 Why You’ll Love These Pumpkin Donuts

 - Ridiculous easy to make – just throw ingredients into a bowl, mix, and bake!